 Why did Giordano Bruno get burnt at the stake?

-Why did John Dee say, oh, I've got to keep quiet about this fourth element within the Trinity, which is the material world, which is our brains, which is our logos, our word, our mind.
+Why did John D. Did John Dee say, Oh, I've got to keep quiet about this fourth element within the Trinity, which is the material world, which is our brains, which is our logos, our word, our mind, because he would have gotten in terrible trouble at that time.

 But that's because the church wants control.

-It doesn't want you going around saying, well, actually, I'm a free spirit.
+It doesn't want you going around saying, Well, actually, I'm a free spirit.

 I could be prince of infinite space and live in a nutshell, were it not for my bad dreams, my bad dreams being reality.